testissimo/testissimo.github.io/documentation/articles/test-suites.md

 # Test Suites

-Put simply, a test suite is a list of tests.<br>
+Put simply, a test suite is a sequence of tests.<br>
-Test suites use the same syntax as any other tests.
+Test suites use the same syntax as any other test.

 Running test suites headlessly makes up for brilliant CI management.